mainmatter/ember-simple-auth/README.md

 Ember Simple Auth comes with 2 authorizers:

-* `OAuth2BearerAuthorizer`: an OAuth 2.0 authorizer that uses Bearer tokens
+* `OAuth2Bearer`: an OAuth 2.0 authorizer that uses Bearer tokens
-* `DeviseAuthorizer`: an authorizer compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)
+* `Devise`: an authorizer compatible with the popular Ruby on Rails authentication plugin [devise](https://github.com/plataformatec/devise)

-To use any of these authorizers in an application, define a new authroizer in `app/authroizer`, extend if from the Ember Simple Auth authroizer
+To use any of these authorizers in an application, define a new authroizer in `app/authorizers`, extend if from the Ember Simple Auth authorizer

 ```js
 // app/authorizers/oauth2.js